Skip to content

 Multi-Class Confusion Matrices#

-While the Totsch model is useful for binary confusion matrices, it does not allow for modelling multi-class confusion matrices.
-In a multi-class confusion matrix, each class has its own set of TP, FN, FP, and TN.
+While the Tötsch model is applicable to binary confusion matrices, they did not make the extension to multi-class confusion matrices.
+In a multi-class confusion matrix, each condition has its own set of TP, FN, FP, and TN.
 Specifically, all the elements on the same row or column form the FN and FP, respectively, and the TN are all elements which share neither the same row or column.
+This is pictured in the following figure:

 A multi-class confusion matrix

 Luckily, an extension is easily made.
-Recall that we can view the normalized confusion matrix as the joint probability distribution: \(p(Y, \hat{Y})\).
-By the definition of the conditional probability distribution, we can rewrite this as,
+Given that the method presently only produces normalized confusion matrices, we can essentially view this as a joint probability distribution: \(p(Y, \hat{Y})\).
+Then, by the definition of the conditional probability distribution, we can rewrite this as,

 \[ p(Y, \hat{Y})=p(\hat{Y}|Y)p(Y) \]